Grants and loans

 International students looking for financial aid can use the search engine provided by he Study in Holland website.
 This will give you a complete overview of all scholarships available for studying in Holland.

 The Holland Scholarship is financed by the Dutch Ministry of Education, Culture and Science and Dutch research universities and universities of applied sciences.
 The scholarship is meant for international students from outside the European Economic Area (EEA) who want to do their bachelor’s or master’s in Holland.
 The ‘Holland Scholarships’ is only available for a limited amount of students who according to Codarts have an exceptional talent.
 More information?
-Read this, from 15th of January you can apply through our website.
+Read this.

 Outgoing students (studying or internships abroad)